First published on Tuesday, October 21, 2025

 Meet Billy and Betty.

 Billy’s contract says they work an eight-hour shift starting at 12am.
-Because the clocks go back at 2am to make it 1am (again!), Billy will have completed eight hours’ work by 7am and can finish his shift.
+Because the clocks go back at 2am and the time change makes it 1am (again!), Billy will have completed eight hours’ work by 7am and can finish his shift.
 Nice one, Billy!

 But Betty’s contract says she works from 12am–8am.
 So because of the extra hour in her shift (when the clocks go back from 2am to 1am), she’ll have to work a nine-hour shift instead of her usual eight.
 Not so nice for Betty.